Skip to content

 biomcp search article -k '"cafe-au-lait spots" neurofibromas disease' --type review --limit 5

 Do not guess -g, -d, or --drug when the question is trying to identify the entity itself.
 Keep the first search keyword-only, or start with biomcp discover "<question>" if you want a typed follow-up command first.
+Question-format terms can stay in the article filters: PubMed ESearch cleans bounded filler words from unfielded gene, disease, drug, and keyword terms provider-locally, while query echoes and non-PubMed sources keep the original wording.

 Dataset or method question: